FranBowden/bench-finder/README.md

 ## Overview

-Bench Finder is a React-based app that helps you locate and explore benches near your location.
-It fetches bench data from OpenStreetMap and displays them on an interactive Mapbox GL map, showing distances from your current position.
+Bench Finder is a React-based website that helps you locate and explore benches near your location.
+It fetches bench data from OpenStreetMap and displays it on an interactive Mapbox GL map, showing distances from your current position.

 ## Features